d1ovoo/the-vinyl-vault/README.md

 A desktop application that displays your top 5 most listened artists and songs from Spotify with time period filtering (This Week, This Month, Last 6 Months).

+⚠️ AI-assisted project: This repository was primarily developed using AI-assisted ("vibe coding") workflows.

 ## Features

 - 🎵 Display top 5 most listened artists